JDaniel26-Bory/holbertonschool-low_level_programming/functions_nested_loops/README.md

 TASK 3) islower, Write a function that checks for lowercase character.

 TASK 4)  isalpha, Write a function that checks for alphabetic character.

+TASK 5) Sign, Write a function that prints the sign of a number.